sheilbronn/mqtt-grep-color/README.md

 2. **Non-printable characters** are removed from the mosquitto_sub output before further processing.
 3. If you have a BusyBox grep that doesn't support line buffering, try to install the command stdbuf, i.e. package "coreutils-stdbuf" on OpenWrt.
 Otherwise, ugly, bulky,delayed output might be the consequence.... (the script warns about this)
 4. Coloring is optional - use option -n to avoid it.
-5. Wellknown binary data (e.g. JPG, PNG) is replaced by a appropiate marker.
+5. Wellknown binary data (e.g. JPG, PNG) is replaced by an appropiate marker.
 6. If you prefer a time stamp instead of the wallclock time, use option -s
+7. To optimize JSON messages, use the option -o:
+    This will expand abbreviated keys in [Home Assistant MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery) announcements and also eliminate a redundant "Time" attribute.
-7. The options -t , -T and -c are passed on to mosquitto_sub.
+8. The options -t , -T and -c are passed on to mosquitto_sub.
-8. This script is less useful and would be more simply for newer versions of mosquitto_sub, since newer versions support the option "-F" for formatting the output, e.g. as JSON...
+9. This script might be considered less useful and also would be more simply for newer versions of mosquitto_sub, since newer versions support the option "-F" for formatting the output, e.g. as JSON...

 ### Examples